- Damages or defects must be reported BEFORE leaving Caldwells. Please inspect doors immediately upon pickup.

-- All doors should be handled with clean dry gloves and equipment to prevent dirt and oil from penetrating them.
+- All doors should be handled with clean, dry gloves and proper equipment to prevent dirt and oil from penetrating them.

-- Store flat on a level surface in a dry, well ventilated building (see below)
+- Store doors on a level surface, at least 4 inches off the floor, in a dry, well ventilated building. (see below)

-- If the doors are to be stored on the job site, all surfaces including ends and edges must be sealed with a high quality sealer in order to prevent undue moisture absorption.
+- If the doors are to be stored on the job site, all ends and edges must be sealed with a high-quality sealer to prevent undue moisture absorption.

 - Do not install doors in buildings that have wet plaster or cement.
 Do not store doors in buildings with excessive moisture content - HVAC systems must be operational and balanced.